carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > ## Semantic versioning quiz
 >
-> 1. Which of the library version is the latest:
+> 1. Which of the library version is the latest?
 > * a) 0.12.4
 > * b) 1.1.0
 > * c) 1.12.3-alpha
 > * d) 1.12.2
 >
-> 2. You use library fair.2.3.1 to automaticaly upload your data after analysis.
+> 2. You use library fair.2.3.1 to automatically upload your data after analysis.
-> You found out that there is avaialble new versin of the library fair.4.3.1.
+> You found out that there is avaialble new version of the library fair.4.3.1.
-> Which situation is the most probable:
+> Which situation is the most probable?
 > * a) fair.4.3.1 uploads data twice as fast as fair.2.3.1
-> * b) you need to reserve time to test the new version and adapot your analysis pipeline to work with it
+> * b) you need to reserve time to test the new version and adapt your analysis pipeline to work with it
-> * c) both version offer the same features and bug fixes as they have the same minor/path version 3.1
+> * c) both versions offer the same features and bug fixes as they have the same minor/path version 3.1
 >
 > 3. You developed code that helps to plot detrended and normalized data, the last release has version 1.2.1.
 > You added Z-score to the available normalization methods and fixed the spelling errors in the user messages.
-> Which version number you should give to the new realease:
+> Which version number should you give to the new realease:
 > * a) 2.0.0
 > * b) 1.3.0
 > * c) 1.3.2